 - 6.9 The site is located wholly within the Suffolk Coast & Heaths Area of Outstanding Natural Beauty.
 Officers have considered the proposal with clear regard to relevant national and local policies, and due regard to the statutory purpose of AONB designation which is to conserve and enhance natural beauty.
-Development proposals located within this area should seek to contribute positively to the purposes of the AONB designation and meet the relevant policy objectives of the Suffolk Coast & Heaths AONB Management Plan 2018-2023.
-The proposal should also have regard to paragraphs 174 and 176 of the revised (2021) NPPF. - 6.10 The site is located in the Estate Sandlands Landscape Character Type (LCT) (SCC).
+Development proposals located within this area should seek to contribute positively to the purposes of the AONB designation and meet the relevant policy objectives of the - 6.10 Suffolk Coast & Heaths AONB Management Plan 2018-2023.
+The proposal should also have regard to paragraphs 174 and 176 of the revised (2021) NPPF. - 6.11 The site is located in the Estate Sandlands Landscape Character Type (LCT) (SCC).
 The conversion and expansion of farmsteads for residential uses is recognised as a key force for change within this LCT.
-However, this scheme would bring a redundant and derelict barn back into use which is supported by policy WLP8.11 and objective LUW2 in the Suffolk Coast & Heaths AONB Management Plan 2018-2023. - 6.11 The choice of materials and colour proposed are appropriate within the Estates Sandlands LCT.
+However, this scheme would bring a redundant and derelict barn back into use which is supported by policy WLP8.11 and objective LUW2 in the Suffolk Coast & Heaths AONB Management Plan 2018-2023. - 6.12 The choice of materials and colour proposed are appropriate within the Estates Sandlands LCT.
 They reflect information on materials in the SCC Guidance Note for this LCT and also reflect the colour palette suggested in the AONB Guidance for the selection and use of colour in Development document for the Estates Sandlands LCT.
-This sensitive use of materials and colour will help ensure that the barns sit sympathetically within this part of the AONB which is an objective of policy WLP8.35. - 6.12 The site is visually well contained from the north by roadside hedges growing along the B1127 and by the other buildings making up the Easton Farm complex.
-West Barn is more visible from the south from the B1127 as the hedges are less dense, but it is viewed as part of the farm complex from this aspect. - 6.13 The Council's Arboriculture and Landscape Team raise no objections to the application, and the Suffolk Coast and Heaths AONB unit have no objections; both parties recommend conditions on landscaping and site lighting, should permission be granted. - 6.14 Officers consider that the proposed development is a sensitive scheme, in that the form of the barns is retained with the domestic character arising from conversion likely to be minimised by treatment of window openings and containing ancillary elements within the enclosed areas between the wings.
-The detached cartlodge/garages would ideally be
+This sensitive use of materials and colour will help ensure that the barns sit sympathetically within this part of the AONB which is an objective of policy WLP8.35. - 6.13 The site is visually well contained from the north by roadside hedges growing along the B1127 and by the other buildings making up the Easton Farm complex.
+Main Barn is more prominent in the landscape given its height, but it reads as part of the overall farm complex as a traditional agricultural building. - 6.14 The Council's Arboriculture and Landscape Team raise no objections to the application, and the Suffolk Coast and Heaths AONB unit have no objections; both parties recommend conditions on landscaping and site lighting, should permission be granted. - 6.15 Officers consider that the proposed development is a sensitive scheme, in that the form of the barns is retained with the domestic character arising from conversion likely to be minimised by treatment of window openings and containing ancillary elements within the enclosed areas between the wings.
+The detached cartlodge/garage would ideally be incorporated into existing buildings, but the scale and position of those elements means they will sit comfortably to the north of the conversion and be read as part of the complex.

-- incorporated into existing buildings, but the scale and position of those elements means they will sit comfortably to the north of the conversion and be read as part of the complex. - 6.15 For the reasons given, the proposed development would be a high-quality design that enhances its setting in the AONB and retains and sensitively converts a NDHA.
+6.16 For the reasons given, the proposed development would be a high-quality design that enhances its setting in the AONB and retains and sensitively converts a NDHA.
 This meets the objectives of RNP10, WLP8.11, WLP8.29, WLP8.35 and WLP8.38, in addition to the design and AONB objectives of the NPPF.